RichWellum/kubecost_container/README.md

 # kubecost_container

-A Docker container that provides the kubecost krew plugin, and presents a simple menu with some kubecost options.
-But also allows the user the environment in the container to execute their own kubectl cost commands.
+A Docker container that provides the kubectel-cost krew plugin, and presents a simple menu with some kubecost options.
+But also allows the user the environment in the container to execute their own kubectl-cost commands.

 :bangbang: | Warning: This will deploy kubecost on your cluster if it is not already running.
 :---: | :---